 Not all cholesterol is bad.
 In fact, cholesterol occurs in both good and bad forms.
 Low-density

-Does heart disease increase risk of pregnancy complications or loss?
+Does heart disease increase the risk of pregnancy complications or loss?

 Pregnant women may also experience up to a 50 percent increase in blood cholesterol levels, which makes women with heart disease or a family history of heart disease, such as FH, more likely to develop adverse symptoms that could negatively affect their health and the health of their pregnancies.